brianfrankcooper/YCSB/hbase1/README.md

 LICENSE file.
 -->

-# HBase (0.9x) Driver for YCSB
+# HBase (1.x) Driver for YCSB
-This driver is a binding for the YCSB facilities to operate against a HBase 0.9x Server cluster.
+This driver is a binding for the YCSB facilities to operate against a HBase 1.x Server cluster.
-To run against an HBase >= 1.0 cluster, use the `hbase1` binding.
+To run against an HBase 0.9x cluster, use the `hbase` binding.

 ## Quickstart